Top Party Destinations For New Year's Day

 That's because there's always a party in Vegas.
 Days can begin with champagne at bunch (for those who got enough bubby the night before there's always mimosas or Bloody Marys), the sports books in the casinos are absolutley the best place to park it to watch the bowl games (make a few wagers and drink the day away for free) and when the games are done, there's all that great Las Vegas nightlife!

 Here are other reasons Las Vegas is PubClub.com's #1 Place to Spend New Year's Day.
 There are plenty of places to find a lively atmosphere, the pools are open, prices for hotel rooms drop after NYE and the crowds are manageable because many revelers have headed back home on the 1st but there's still plenty of people around who want to party.

-Top Tip: If NYD – that's New Year's Day – falls on a Thursday, Friday or Saturday, as was the case in 2010 and 2011, make a weekend of it.
-In 2012, it's a Wednesday so make a weekend of it beforehand, but if you're on a budget, hang out a couple days afterward.
+Top Tip: If NYD – that's New Year's Day – falls on a Thursday, Friday or Saturday, as will happen in 2015-17, make a weekend of it.
 Things loosen up considerably and prices are much cheaper.
 CES doesn't start until the next week (Jan.
 8) so room rates will be good thru the weekend.